tommifede/project/README.md

 #### Simulation implementation
 The simulation of the Lotka–Volterra system is implemented through a `Simulation` class.
-The state of the system at each time step is represented by a `State` struct, containing the populations $x$, $y$ and the value of the first integral $H$.
+The state of the system at each time is represented by a `State` struct, containing the populations $x$, $y$ and the value of the first integral $H$.
 The `Simulation` class stores the time step `dt_`, the relative variables `x_rel_` and `y_rel_`, a vector of states `states_` and a vector of model parameters `pars_`.

 Private methods are used to check parameter validity, perform a single integration step and compute the energy.
 The public interface allows access to the simulation data and provides methods to evolve the system by one step, by a fixed number of steps or over a given time interval.